-- + Review and analysis of traffic volumes, speed and collisions; - + Review and analysis of signs and markings; - + Review of human factors (and road user security); - + Review of roadside safety and hardware; - + Review of illumination; - + Development of a long-list of viable potential countermeasures; - + Assessment of countermeasures using collision modification factors where available; - + Assessment of cost-benefit of countermeasures; and - + Recommendation of viable countermeasures.
+- + Review and analysis of traffic volumes, speed and collisions; - + Review and analysis of signs and markings; - + Review of human factors (and road user security); - + Review of roadside safety and hardware; - + Review of illumination in specific areas only (i.e. not throughout study area); - + Development of a long-list of viable potential countermeasures; - + Assessment of countermeasures using collision modification factors where available; - Assessment of cost-benefit of countermeasures; and - + Recommendation of viable countermeasures.